percona/percona-xtradb-cluster/doc-pxc/source/upgrading_guide_55_56.rst

 **Step #7** Step #5 must complete successfully, upon which, process started in Step 5) can be stopped/killed.

-**Step #8** Step #5) should not fail (if it fails check for any bad variables in the configuration file), otherwise :file:`grastate.dat` can potentially get zeroed and the node will try to perform State Snapshot Transfer from a 5.5 node. ('Potentially' since with --wsrep-provider='none' it shouldn't).
+**Step #8** Step #5) should not fail (if it fails check for any bad variables in the configuration file), otherwise :file:`grastate.dat` can potentially get zeroed and the node will try to perform State Snapshot Transfer (SST) from a 5.5 node. ('Potentially' since with --wsrep-provider='none' it shouldn't).
 Also backing up :file:`grastate.dat` is recommended prior to Step #5 for the same purpose.

+    * As mentioned before, you can also avoid automatic SST for the duration of upgrade by setting ```wsrep-sst-method``` to 'skip'.
+You can toggle it later since it is a dynamic variable.

 **Step #9** If all the steps above have completed successfully node can be started with: ::